smartcity-tpn-preemption/tpn-preemption/README.md

 ## Custom Scenarios

 If you want to generate different scenarios, you can use the [OSMWebWizard tool](https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html).
-The selected EV must be in the **passenger vehicles route file** (in our case, the file is `osm.passenger.rou.xml` in the scenario folder, see an example [here](scenarios/defined/sp/sp-1/osm.passenger.rou.xml), but it could use `osm.passenger.trips.xml`).
+The selected EV must be in the **passenger vehicles route file** (in our case, the file is `osm.passenger.rou.xml` in the scenario folder, see an example [here](scenarios/defined/sp/sp-1/osm.passenger.rou.xml), but it could use `osm.passenger.trips.xml` instead).

 ## License